IS492-SP26/Restaurants-AI/reflections/shih_laura.md

 link: https://www.semanticscholar.org/paper/Towards-Efficient-LLM-Grounding-for-Embodied-Zhang-Yang/e1b62c7ee4e22ab63e3b0c9968563e6675833e36

-Summary: This paper focuses on improving multi-agent LLM collaboration efficiency using Reinforced Advantage Feedback (ReAd).
+Summary: This paper focuses on improving multi-agent LLM collaboration efficiency using Reinforced Advantage Feedback.
 The key problem is that current multi-agent systems rely heavily on self-reflection or environmental feedback, which leads to inefficient planning and excessive LLM queries.
 The authors introduce a reinforcement-learning-inspired advantage function that helps agents evaluate whether actions contribute to final task success.
 This allows agents to refine plans more efficiently and coordinate more effectively.